 Airport-Issued ID Media holders are specifically subject to inspection/screening by the Port or the TSA when accessing, or present within, the Restricted Access Areas of the Airport.
 The inspection/screening may extend to both the Airport-Issued ID Media holder's person and property, for purposes of determining whether the Airport-Issued ID Media holder is in possession of any prohibited item(s) listed on the TSA PIL.
 All Airport-Issued ID Media holders acknowledge that consent to an inspection/screening is a condition for the Port to issue an Airport-Issued ID Media, and thereby, agree to submit to and cooperate with such an inspection/screening if requested.
-Failure to submit to or cooperate with such an inspection/screening, may result in the immediate suspension or revocation of the Airport-Issued a.
+Failure to submit to or cooperate with such an inspection/screening, may result in the immediate suspension or revocation of the Airport-Issued ID Media and associated TSA fines and/or civil penalties may be assessed.

+a.
 After an Airport-Issued ID Media holder presents for inspection/screening by agreeing to search of their person and personal belongings, the Airport-Issued ID Media holder must remain with their personal belongings and wait for the inspection/screening to be completed in its entirety which is indicated by the release of their personal belongings.
 Failure to comply will result in a violation